In this article, read on to learn about the significance, coverage, and considerations surrounding new build warranties in the UK.

 The initial phase, often covering the first two years, involves the developer rectifying any issues at their expense.
 Subsequently, the structural insurance period commences, extending protection for major structural defects for the remainder of the warranty.

-Why a new build warranty is crucial for homeowners
+Why a new build warranty is important for homeowners

 Overview of new build warranty providers